light-tech/LLVM-On-iOS/README.md

 Optionally, you could move the `liblld*` to `lib2` as well and the `bin` since it's unlikely you need binary linkage and the `clang` command line program in iOS app.

-The archive on our release page was created with
+The ready-to-use archive on our release page was created with
 ```shell
 tar -cJf LLVM11-iOS.tar.xz LLVM-iOS/
 tar -cJf LLVM11-iOS-Sim.tar.xz LLVM-iOS-Sim/